leoglonz/Astro_map/README.md

 > `particletracking.py`

 - An adaption of code from Akins H. by the same name , this script tracks gas particles for a specified simulation and specified satellite.
-Tracking begins for the first snapshot where the satellite comes within $2R_{vir}$ of its host galaxy, and ends at redshift $z=0$.
-Any gas particles within the satellite (while it is within this radial limit) for at least one snapshotthis are included.
+Tracking begins for the first snapshot where the satellite comes within $$2R_{vir}$$ of its host galaxy, and ends at redshift $$z=0$$.
+Any gas particles within the satellite (while it is within this radial limit) for at least one snapshot are included.
 - Uses as input data: simulation snapshots, `../SNeData/filepaths_haloids.pickle` (Akins H.) and generates a pickle file `../SNeData/iords/{sim}_{haloid}.pickle` and appends to an hdf5 `../SNeData/tracked_particles_v2.hdf5` ('v2' to differentiate from Akins' particle tracking).
 - Tracking can be run from the command line via `python particletracking.py h148 13`, where `h148` specifies the simulation and `13` specifies a corresponding satellite.
 (The bash script `runall.sh` can be used to run multiple instances of particle tracking.)